yuramozol/whitedoc-publishing/quick-send.md

 Once you have an account, you’ll need to get an application token.
 To do this you need to log in to the [DocStudio](https://app.docstudio.com/), proceed to [Application token tab at Profile page](https://app.docstudio.com/profile?activeTab=application-tokens) and generate a new token.
-Keep it in safe place and never use in public repositories or share it with anybody.
+Keep it in a safe place, and never commit it to public repositories or share it with anyone.
 This token gives you full access to the DocStudio API and should be treated as a secret.
 ![Application token](./images/token.png "Application token")